pgulutzan/pgfindlib/README.md

 elf.h seems to be standard but it might be useless to try to look for it with mingw.
 On test machine it's DT_RPATH iff --disable-new-dtags, this may be default on an old platform.
 On test machine it's DT_RUNPATH if --enable-new-dtags which is typically default nowadays..
-Some say that loader searches DT_RPATH recursively, if so I'd try ls -R, but in tests it doesn't happen.</P>
+Some say that loader searches DT_RPATH recursively, but in tests it doesn't happen.</P>

 <H3 id="Re LD_LIBRARY_PATH environment variable">Re LD_LIBRARY_PATH environment variable</H3><HR>
 <P>This comes after DT_RPATH and before others.</P>